wso2/docs-is/en/docs/setup/migrating-to-590.md

         alias = "wso2carbon"
         key_password = "wso2carbon"
         ```

+        Make sure to point the internal keystore to the keystore that is copied from the previous WSO2 Identity Server version.
+The primary keystore can be pointed to a keystore with a certificate that has a strong RSA key.

 4. If you have created tenants in the previous WSO2 Identity Server
     version and if there are any resources in the